London borough by boroughs

-It seems that the years do not affect the Shoreditch neighborhood, the energy you feel in these streets seems to have no end or expiration date.
+It seems that the years do not affect the Shoreditch neighborhood, the energy you feel in these streets seems to have no end and no expiration date.

 During the day, unconventional restaurants deliver pastries to their customers, and at night the bars and nightclubs, some of the best in the world, come alive until the wee hours of the morning.

-What's more, Shoreditch is undoubtedly one of the most lively nightlife districts in London.
+Moreover, Shoreditch is certainly one of the neighborhoods with more nightlife in London.
 So, if partying is your thing, don't hesitate to include it in your London night tour.

 5. Hackney Central